pjanec/dirigent/README.md

 Multiple variables can be set at once , separated by '::'.

+String containing spaces need to be enclosed in double-quotes.
+The outer double-qotes are removed.
+To add a double-quote character in the variable body, use two successive double-quotes.

 Once set, the environment variables stays set until they are changed.
 Each process started by Dirigent will inherit all those variables.

 To unset a variable, set it to an empty value (VAR1=)